mreguant/mreguant.github.io/index.md

 7. "The benefits and costs of information: Evidence from the New Zealand wholesale electricity market," with Estelle Cantillon and Stefan Bergheimer.

 ## Publications
-1. [Measuring the Impact of Wind Power and Intermittency](https://mreguant.github.io/papers/Measuring_the_Impact_of_Wind_Power.pdf), with Claire Petersen and Lola Segura, *Energy Economics*, forthcoming.
+1. [Measuring the Impact of Wind Power and Intermittency](https://mreguant.github.io/papers/Measuring_the_Impact_of_Wind_Power.pdf), with Claire Petersen and Lola Segura, *Energy Economics*, Volume 129, January 2024, 107200.
-2. [The Energy Transition: A Balancing Act](https://nfabra.uc3m.es/wp-content/uploads/2023/09/Balancing_Act.pdf), with Natalia Fabra, *Resource and Energy Economics*, forthcoming.
+2. [The Energy Transition: A Balancing Act](https://nfabra.uc3m.es/wp-content/uploads/2023/09/Balancing_Act.pdf), with Natalia Fabra, *Resource and Energy Economics*, Volume 76, February 2024, 101408.
-3. [Measuring the Impact of Time-of-Use Pricing on Electricity Consumption: Evidence from Spain](https://mreguant.github.io/papers/Time_of_Use_Impacts_Enrich_Li_Mizrahi_Reguant.pdf), with Jacint Enrich, Ruoyi Li, and Alejandro Mizrahi, *Journal of Environmental Economics and Management*, forthcoming.
+3. [Measuring the Impact of Time-of-Use Pricing on Electricity Consumption: Evidence from Spain](https://mreguant.github.io/papers/Time_of_Use_Impacts_Enrich_Li_Mizrahi_Reguant.pdf), with Jacint Enrich, Ruoyi Li, and Alejandro Mizrahi, *Journal of Environmental Economics and Management*, Volume 123, January 2024, 102901.
 4. [The Investment Effects of Market Integration: Evidence from Renewable Energy Expansion in Chile](https://mreguant.github.io/papers/Market_Integration_Gonzales_Ito_Reguant.pdf), with Luis Gonzales and Koichiro Ito, *Econometrica*,  91(5): 1659-1693, 2023.
 5. [Price and Quantity Discovery without Commitment](https://doi.org/10.1016/j.ijindorg.2023.102987), with Estelle Cantillon and Stefan Bergheimer, *International Journal of Industrial Organization*, Vol. 90, 2023.
 6. [Smart Meters and Retail Competition: Trends and Challenges](https://www.aeaweb.org/articles/pdf/doi/10.1257/pandp.20221061), with Jacint Enrich, Ruoyi Li, and Alejandro Mizrahi, *AER Papers & Proceedings*, 112: 461–465,  2022.